nushell/nushell.github.io/book/configuration_preview.md

 ### Using Constants

 Some important commands, like `source` and `use`, that help define custom commands (and other definitions) are parse-time keywords.
-Along other things, this means means that all arguments must be known at parse-time.
+Among other things, this means means that all arguments must be known at parse-time.

 In other words, **_variable arguments are not allowed for parser keywords_**.